 The efficacy of gabapentin for the management of postherpetic neuralgia was established in a double-blind, placebo-controlled, multicenter study.
-This study enrolled patients between the age of 21 to 89 with postbergetic neuralgia persisting for at least 6 months following healing of herpes zoster rash and a minimum baseline pain intensity score of at least 4 on an 11-point numerical pain rating scale ranging from 0 (no pain) to 10 (worst
+This study enrolled patients between the age of 21 to 89 with postherpetic intensity score of at least 4 on an 11-point numerical pain rating scale ranging from 0 (no pain) to 10 (worst

 This 11-week study compared gabapentin 1,800 mg once daily with placebo.
 A total of 221 and 231 patients were treated with gabapentin or placebo, respectively.
 The study treatment including titration for all patients comprised a 10-week treatment period followed by 1-week of dose tapering.
-Double-blind treatment began with titration starting at 300 mg/day and titrated up to a total daily dose of 1,800 mg over 2 weeks, followed by 8 weeks fixed dosing at 1,800 mg once daily, and then 1 week of dose tapering.
+Double-blind treatment began with titration starting at 300 mg/day and titrated up to a total daily dose of 1,800 mg over 2 weeks, followed by 8 weeks fixed dosing at 1.800 mg once daily, and then 1 week of dose tapering.
 During the 8-week stable dosing period, patients took 3 active or placebo tablets each night with the evening meal.
-During baseline and treatment, patients recorded their pain in a daily diary using an 11-point numeric pain rating scale.
-The mean baseline pain score was 6.6 and 6.5 for gabapentin and placebo-treated patients, respectively.
+During baseline and treatmen patients recorded their pain in a daily diary using an 11-point numeric pain rating scale.
+The mean baseline pain score was 6.6 and 6.5 for gabapentin and placebo-treated patients, respectively

-Treatment with gabagentin statistically significantly improved the endpoint mean pain score from baseline.
+Treatment with gabapentin statistically significantly improved the endpoint mean pain score from baseline.
 For various degrees of improvement in pain from baseline to study endpoint, Figure 1 shows the fraction of patients achieving that degree of improvement.
 The figure is cumulative, so that patients whose change from baseline is, for example, 50%, are also included at every level of improvement below 50%.
-Patients who did not complete the
+Patients who did not complete the study were assigned 0% imp